 12.8 The rights, obligations, assets and liabilities relating to the Office of the Commissioner, as they exist immediately before the day section 2 of Schedule 20 to the Restoring Trust, Transparency and Accountability Act, 2018 comes into force, become the rights, obligations, assets and liabilities of the Ombudsman on that day.

-Deputy Ombudsman, French Language Services
+French Language Services Commissioner

-12.9 (1) The Ombudsman may appoint a Deputy Ombudsman from among the employees of the office of the Ombudsman, who shall be known as the Deputy Ombudsman, French Language Services.
+12.9 (1) The Ombudsman shall appoint a Deputy Ombudsman who shall be known as the French Language Services Commissioner.

 Duties